Whether you live near the ocean or are planning to spend your next summer vacation at the beach, few seaside activities are more fun than surfing.

 Practice Paddling

-Once you’ve found a comfortable, confident stance on your board and can perform the pop-up with ease, it’s time to hit the water.
+Once you’ve found a comfortable, confident stance on your board and can easily easily easily easily easily easily easily easily easily perform the pop-up, it’s time to hit the water.

-Now, if you opt to teach yourself rather than taking surfing lessons, you need to have someone with you.
+Now, if you opt to teach yourself rather than takeurfing lessons, you nemustave someone with you.
 If not in the water, then at least on the shore watching.
-Should a worst-case scenario occur, it’s important to have someone available to help.
+It’s essential to have someone available to help in a worst-case scenario.

-Standing next to your surfboard, guide it out into the water until you’re around waist-deep.
-At this point, hop up and lie down, then begin making alternate strokes with each hand.
+Standing next to your surfboard, guide it into the water until you’re around waist-deep.
+Then, hop up and lie down, then begin making alternate strokes with each hand.
 This motion takes a surprising amount of strength and endurance, so you might want to consider strength training before you learn to surf.

 Turn Your Board and Stand

 When you’re ready to attempt catching a wave, keep a close watch for approaching options.
-You need to choose a wave when it’s still around 20 feet away.
+It would be best if you chose a wave when it’s still around 20 feet away.

-As the wave approaches, turn your board and begin paddling hard toward the shore.
-To catch the wave, you’ll likely need to use more energy than you did getting to your starting position.
+As the wave approaches, turn your board and paddle hard toward the shore.
+You’ll likely need to use more energy to catch the wave than you did getting to your starting position.

-You’ll know when you’ve succeeded, as the wave will lift your board and you’ll pick up speed.
+You’ll know when you’ve succeeded, as the wave will lift your board,,,,,, and you’ll pick up speed.
 When this happens, it’s time to stand!
-Using the motion you mastered in the sand, pop up on the board.
+Pop up on the board using the motion you mastered in the sand.
 All that’s left is to cruise to the shore and start again!

 Use This Guide to Surfing to Get a Head Start With Your New Hobby

-Though mastering the ocean’s waves will still take a good bit of practice, this guide to surfing will help you get off on the right foot once your feet hit the board.
+Though mastering the ocean’s waves will still take a lot of practice, this guide to surfing will help you get off on the right foot once your feet hit the board.

 In need of more fun ideas for your next beach day?
-Take a look at our blog!
+Please take a look at our blog!